-After every pumping, its recommended you clean your breast pump before storing it for next use.
-However, if you’re not in a position to wash it, probably because you’re traveling by plane, bus where you have no access to soap and sink, you can alternatively use a breast pump sanitizing wipe and clean all the breast pump parts that have been exposed to milk.
+After every pumping, its recommended you clean the unit before storing it for next use.
+However, if you’re not in a position to wash it, probably because you’re traveling by plane, bus where you have no access to soap and sink, you can alternatively use a breast pump sanitizing wipe and clean all the parts that have been exposed to milk.

-Alternatively, if you have access to a refrigerator, you can place the breast pump parts in the refrigerator together with your milk.
-By doing this, all the milk residue on the breast pump will remain fresh just like your milk hence preventing the growth of harmful bacteria.
+Alternatively, if you have access to a refrigerator, you can place the parts in the refrigerator together with your milk.
+By doing this, all the milk residue on the unit will remain fresh just like your milk hence preventing the growth of harmful bacteria.